Cricket-Pressure grows on 'grumpy' Australia coach Langer | Sports-Games

 Appointed in the wake of the Newlands ball-tampering scandal in 2018, Langer was hailed for his success in helping captain Tim Paine heal a fractured team and win the Ashes in England the following year.
 Much of the goodwill disappeared at the end of the home summer, though, as Australia slumped to a 2-1 series loss against a severely depleted India.

+Cricket Australia boss Nick Hockley said Langer was contracted through to mid-2022 and had an "important part to play" with staff and team leaders in ensuring a successful summer.
+"His efforts have restored public faith in the national team, which is a side all Australians can be incredibly proud of," Hockley said in a statement on Wednesday.

-Langer also did not provide comment.
-In the modern era of Australian cricket, coaching changes have not gone smoothly, tending to follow sustained campaigns of media criticism.
+Langer declined to comment.
+In the modern era of Australian cricket, coaching changes have not gone smoothly.

 Langer's predecessor Darren Lehmann resigned in the wake of the Newlands scandal, having taken much of the blame for the team's brash and aggressive conduct on field.
 Lehmann had taken over from Mickey Arthur shortly before the 2013 Ashes in England, after the South African oversaw the disastrous 'Homework-gate' tour of India where four players were suspended for failing to complete a written assignment.